Goals, Objectives, Competencies, Activities, and Assessments

 Activity II-D-1(b): Interns are an integral part of the tree hierarchy SHS utilizes to manage crisis services.
 Interns are required to participate in at least 5 crisis cases during the training year.

-Activity II-D-1(c): Crisis cases are discussed weekly during all staff meetings and reviewed by the Director of Mental Health Services, and feedback is given to interns.
+Activity II-D-1(c): Crisis cases are discussed weekly during all staff meetings and reviewed by the Director of Mental Health Services.
+Feedback is provided to interns.
 A rating of at least "4" by the end of the year is required.

 Assessment: